ViniciusTavares/recursion/README.md

 # Recursion
  Studying recursion algorithms

-# Retunning
+# Running

-To tests all function, just run on your terminal:
+To test all functions, just run on your terminal:

 ```
 npm install